cellajs/permission-manager/README.md

     Define the hierarchical structure of your application, distinguishing between actors, contexts, roles, and products to establish a clear understanding of the system's architecture.

-2. **Import and Configure Permission Manager**
+2. **Configure Hierarchical structure**

-    Import and configure the permission manager into your application to begin managing access control.
+    Import and configure the permission manager with the hierarchical structure of your application to begin managing access control.

 3. **Configure Access Policies**